dusanmitrovic98/AdvancedDataStructures/README.md

         A tree data structure in which each internal node has exactly eight children.

 [ ] 30.
 K-D Trees | status: PENDING
+        A space-partitioning data structure used for organizing points in a k-dimensional space.

 [ ] 31.
 Trie Trees | status: PENDING